armon/bloomd/README.md

 Bloomd is a high-performance C server which is used to expose bloom filters and operations over them to networked clients.
-It uses a simple ASCI protocol which is human readable, and similar to memcached.
+It uses a simple ASCII protocol which is human readable, and similar to memcached.

 Features